computations/SunStar/doc/writeup.md

 STAR (estimating Species Trees using Average Ranks)
 -------------------------------------------------------------------------------

-STAR infers a species tree by calculating a distance table of ranks, and then a tree building algorithm to generate a new tree [@liu09].
-Here, the term rank is used to mean edge length, and will be referred to as edge length in the future.
+STAR infers a species tree by calculating a distance table of ranks, and then using a tree building algorithm to generate a new tree [@liu09].
+Here, the term _rank_ is used to mean edge length, and will be referred to as edge length in the future.
 We use the term here once to be consistent with Liu et al. The algorithm is as follows: Given a set of gene rooted trees, do the following for each tree.

 -   Set all the edge weights
     -   If the edge is not connected to a leaf, set the weight to 1.
     -   If the edge is connected to a leaf, set it so that the tree will be ultrametric.
 Practically this means that we can take the number of taxa and subtract the depth, then use that for the edge weight.
--   Calculate pairwise distance, put them into a table.
+-   Calculate pairwise distances, put them into a table.

 Once all the tables have been calculated, do an entrywise sum, and divide each entry by the number of gene trees.
 Informally, think of this as taking the